chaospurs/Mikrotik-Failover/README.md

-This script provides improved failover functionality for Mikrotik devices
+This script provides improved failover functionality for Mikrotik devices.